Tillamook Burn: First fire (1933)

 The first fire started in a ravine at the headwaters of Gales Creek on August 14, 1933.
 The exact cause of the first fire is unknown; however, the common narrative states that as logging crews were wrapping up operations early due to fire hazard restrictions, a steel cable dragging a fallen Douglas fir rubbed against the dry bark of a wind-fallen snag.
-(While the "common narrative" claims that two large trees were rubbed together, thus causing ignition, it is more likely that hot embers, escaped from the firebox on the steam donkey and ignited nearby combustibles.)
+(While the "common narrative" claims that two large trees were rubbed together, thus causing ignition, it is more likely that hot embers escaped from the firebox on the steam donkey and ignited nearby combustibles.)
 The snag burst into flame, and the wildfire that grew out of this burned 350000 acre before it was extinguished by seasonal rains on September 5.
 An oppressive, acrid smoke filled the neighboring valleys; ashes, and cinders, and the charred needles of trees fell in the streets of Tillamook; and debris from the fire reached ships 500 mi at sea.
 A Civilian Conservation Corps member was the only known human casualty of fighting the fire.
 The loss in processed lumber was estimated to have been $442.4 million in contemporary (1933) dollars—a serious loss not only to the timber industry at the time, but also to a nation struggling with the Great Depression.
 A massive salvage operation was immediately begun to harvest usable portions of the burned wilderness.

-The speed with which a forest fire can spread in heavy fuels under the most hazardous conditions is well illustrated by this fire.
+The speed with which a forest fire can spread given abundant fuel under the most favorable conditions is well illustrated by this fire.
 From August 14 at 1 p.m. until the early morning of August 24 the fire had burned about 40320 acre and it appeared that it might be brought under control soon.
 Thus, for over 10 days it had burned at an average rate of about 3840 acre a day.
 On August 24, the humidity dropped rapidly to 26 percent and hot gale-force winds from the east sprang up.
 During the next 20 hours of August 24 and 25 the fire burned over an additional 268800 acre, or at a rate of 13440 acre per hour along a 15 mi front.
 The fire was stopped only by the fact that the wind ceased and a thick, wet blanket of fog drifted in from the ocean.

 Second fire (1939)

 The second fire was started in 1939, allegedly by another logging operation.
-It burned 190000 acre before being extinguished, and was contained within the bounds of the earlier fire.
+It burned 190000 acre before being extinguished.